-- Quit smoking.
+- Quitting smoking.
 Smoking is believed to contribute to sleep apnea by increasing inflammation and fluid retention in your throat and upper airway.

-- Avoid alcohol, sleeping pills, and sedatives, especially before bedtime as they relax the muscles in the throat and interfere with breathing.
+- Avoiding alcohol, sleeping pills, and sedatives, especially before bedtime as they relax the muscles in the throat and interfere with breathing.

-- Avoid caffeine and heavy meals within two hours of going to bed.
+- Avoiding caffeine and heavy meals within two hours of going to bed.

-- Maintain regular sleep hours.
+- Maintaining regular sleep hours.
 Sticking to a steady sleep schedule will help you relax and sleep better.
 Apnea episodes decrease when you get plenty of sleep.